All-optical attoclock for imaging tunnelling wavepackets: Methods

 \subsection{TDSE simulations}

-Our TDSE equation has the well known form (we use atomic units across the article):
+The TDSE equation has the well-known form (we use atomic units here and in the following subsection):

-where $\psi(\vect r, t)$ is the wavefunction of the electron depending on space $\vect r$ (with $r\equiv |\vect r|$) and time $t$, $H$ is the electron's Hamiltonian, with $p$ being the momentum operator, $\vect A(t)$ the vector field potential of the external field, with the corresponding field strength $\vect E(t)$.
-The simulation box size used for the integration was 500 au.
-Simulations were repeated with the uniform and logarithmic spatial grid, with comparison to ensure the numerical convergence.
+where $\psi(\vect r, t)$ is the wavefunction of the electron depending on space $\vect r$ (with $r\equiv |\vect r|$) and time $t$, $H$ is the electron's Hamiltonian, with $\vect p$ being the momentum operator, $\vect A(t)$ the vector potential of the external (laser) field with the electric field strength $\vect E(t) = -\partial_t \vect A$.
+The simulation box size used for the integration in the two color case (Fig.1) was 500 au.
+In this case, to ensure the numerical convergence, simulations were repeated with both uniform and logarithmic spatial grids.
+For the single color case, the photo-electron spectrum (PES) in Fig. 2 was extracted by means of the iSURF method \cite{morales16isurf} using projection to Volkov states.
+The box size was taken to be up to 300 au in this case.
+The convergence of PES was also tested by projecting to the Coulomb states, obtained in a simulation with a box of 3000 au.